carpodok/PomodoroCounter-MobilApp/README.md

 # :alarm_clock: PomodoroCounter-MobilApp

-### :bulb: This app is a timer with no complicated interface and very simple to use.You can use in study with Pomodoro Technique.
+### :red_circle: This app is a timer with no complicated interface and very simple to use.You can use in study with Pomodoro Technique.

 :link: App link  : https://play.google.com/store/apps/details?id=com.alitalhacoban.pomodoro